-The World Bank classifies countries into high-income, medium-income, and low-income countries on the basis of national income per capita, as shown in Figure 16W.1.
-The high-income nations, shown in gold, are known as the industrially advanced countries (IACs); they include the United States, Japan, Canada, Australia, New Zealand, and most of the nations of western Europe.
+The World Bank classifies countries into high-income, medium-income, and low-income countries on the basis of national income per capita, as shown in Figure 39W.1.
+The bigh-income nations, shown in gold, are known as the industrially advanced countries (IACs); they include the United States, Japan, Canada, Australia, New Zealand, and most of the nations of western Europe.
 In general, these nations have well-developed market economies based on large stocks of capital goods, advanced production technologies, and well-educated workers.
-In 2004 these economies had a per capita income of \$32,040.
+In 2008 this group of economies had a per capita income of \$37,665.

 The remaining nations of the world are called developing countries (DVCs).
 They have wide variations of income per capita and are mainly located in Africa, Asia, and Latin America.
-The DVCs are a diverse group that can be subdivided into two groups:
+The DVCs are a highly diverse group that can be subdivided into two groups:

-- The middle-income nations, shown in green in Figure 16W.1, include such countries as Brazil, Iran, Poland, Russia, South Africa, and Thailand.
-Per capita output of these middle-income nations ranged from \$826 to \$10,065 in 2004 and averaged \$2190. - The low-income nations, shown in orange, had a per capita income of \$825 or less in 2004 and averaged only \$510 of income per person.
-India, Indonesia, and the sub-Saharan nations of Africa dominate this group.
-These DVCs have relatively low levels of industrialization.
+- The middle-income nations, shown in green in Figure 39W.1, include such countries as Brazil, Iran, Poland, Russia, South Africa, and Thailand.
+Per capita output of these middle-income nations ranged all the way from \$925 to \$11,906 in 2008 and averaged \$3251. - The low-income nations, shown in purple, had a per capita income of \$925 or less in 2008 and averaged only \$523 of income per person.
+The sub-Saharan nations of Africa dominate this group.
+Low-income DVCs have relatively low levels of industrialization.
 In general, literacy rates are low, unemployment is high, population growth is rapid, and exports consist largely of agricultural produce (such as cocoa, bananas, sugar, raw cotton) and raw materials (such as copper, iron ore, natural rubber).
 Capital equipment is minimal, production technologies are simple, and labor productivity is very low.
-About 37 percent of the world's population lives in these low-income DVCs, all of which suffer widespread poverty.
+About 15 percent of the world's population live in these low-income DVCs, all of which suffer widespread poverty.